 Wash your hands with soap and hot water and put on gloves immediately prior to preparing the injection.
 Place the sealed tray on a clean, flat surface that is covered with a sterile pad or cloth.
-Peel the cover away from the tray and remove the MIXJECT components and the TRELSTAR vial.
+Peel the cover away from the tray and remove the injection kit components and TRELSTAR vial.